RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/LHC__likelihoods_8cpp.md

         logfact_n_obss(j) = gsl_sf_lngamma(n_obss(j) + 1);

-      // Check absolute difference between independent estimates while ((diff_abs > CONVERGENCE_TOLERANCE_ABS && diff_rel > CONVERGENCE_TOLERANCE_REL) || 1.0/sqrt(nsample) > CONVERGENCE_TOLERANCE_ABS)
+      // Check absolute difference between independent estimates
+      /// @todo Should also implement a check of relative difference while ((diff_abs > CONVERGENCE_TOLERANCE_ABS && diff_rel > CONVERGENCE_TOLERANCE_REL) || 1.0/sqrt(nsample) > CONVERGENCE_TOLERANCE_ABS)
       {
         long double lsum = 0;

+        /// @note How to correct negative rates?
+Discard (scales badly), set to
+        /// epsilon (= discontinuous & unphysical pdf), transform to log-space
+        /// (distorts the pdf quite badly), or something else (skew term)?
+        /// We're using the "set to epsilon" version for now.
+        /// Ben: I would vote for 'discard'.
+It can't be that inefficient, surely?
+        /// Andy: For a lot of signal regions, the probability of none having a negative sample is Prod_SR p(non-negative)_SR... which *can* get bad.

         #pragma omp parallel
         {